davetron5000/faas-is-a-what-now/markdown/only_functions.md

 !STOPBG{output=true} node js/server.js

-If we supposed that our cloud services provider can:
+We are now simulating events that a cloud services provider like AWS would fire, including:

-* Send events for HTTP requests
+* HTTP requests
-* Send events for infrastructure events like databases being modified
+* Infrastructure events like databases being modified
-* Send arbitrary events we generate
+* Custom events we generate

+With these building blocks, we could completely describe a highly complex system using.
+If you are familiar with object-oriented design and the definition of OO, this might seem familiar.
+The fundamentals of an object-oriented system are to send messages to objects that either do work, send more messages, or both.
+That's what this is.

-We could completely describe a highly complex system using just events and functions.
-We could also enhance this system in a more safe way.
-For example, suppose our data science team wanted to do some analysis on the domain names of email addresses signed up for our site.
-We could do this without changing the basic logic that we have now by configuring a new function:
+Now, let's suppose our data science team wants to do some analysis on the domain names of email addresses signed up for our site.
+We can make this happen without changing any of the existing code.

+First, we'll define a new function in `js/emailDeepLearning.js` that can be notified about new email addresses:

 !CREATE_FILE js/emailDeepLearning.js
 const addEmailToDataWarehouse = (data) => {